Creatine does have a number of benefits when consumed pre workout, but there are also some key things to be aware of.

 Namely, creatine can help to increase strength and endurance during your sessions so you are able to perform at your best.

-The key thing to remember when taking creatine in the form of a pre workout supplement is that you won’t need anywhere near as much of it to feel the benefits.
+The key thing to remember when taking creatine in the form of a pre workout supplement is that you won’t probably won’t need too much of it to feel the benefits.

-In short, taking Creatine before your workout is not likely to have many muscle-building benefits.
+In short, taking Creatine before your workout is not likely to have many other benefits.
 If that’s your goal, we recommend supplementing with a bigger dose of creatine post workout.

 There are quite a few pre workouts on sale these days which don’t contain any creatine at all.